Bealby/magnet-fishing/README.md

   of where other participants have Magnet Fished and tabulated catches in a concise and easy to use manner.

-- Users would be able to cmmunication email?
-It was noted that even though email addresses were provided a more security based feature would be better suited for the user and that a chat function, to communicate with others, would be a worthwhile feature.
+- Users were able to obtain email addresses from other particpants and communicate accordingly, yet it was noted that even though email addresses were provided a more security based feature would be better suited for the user and that a chat function, to communicate with others, would be a worthwhile feature.

 - Tips and more detailed information were perhaps limited and did not provide the useful tips and guidance at this stage.